Assam Career : Apply for Teaching Associate vacancy in Gauhati University

 Salary : Rs.
 23,000/- per month

+Qualification : MTech and PhD in Electronics and related domains.
+Candidates should have passed either NET or GATE.

+Also read : Assam Career : Apply for Guest Faculty vacancy in Tezpur University

-Selection Procedure : A walk-in-interview will be held on 2nd November 2022 at 11 AM in the V.C.’s Conference Room (Ground Floor), Gauhati University Campus, Gauhati University
+Selection Procedure : A walk-in-interview will be held on 7th November 2022 from 3 PM onwards in Meeting Room, Office of the Secretary University Classes, Gauhati University Campus, Gauhati University.

-Also Read: Meghalaya Jobs : Apply for Consultant vacancy in NEIGRIHMS Shillong
+Also read : Assam Career : Apply for Office Assistant, Stenographer, Peon, Driver vacancies in Office of District & Sessions Judge Hojai

-How to apply : Candidates can appear for the interview with their applications, an updated Curriculum Vitae (CV) along with relevant original certificates/documents and a set of self-attested copies of the certificates.
+How to apply : Candidates can appear for the interview with all relevant original and a set of self-attested certificates/documents.

 Detailed Advertisement : Click Here